 "Cyborg law enforcer RoboCop returns to protect the citizens of old Detroit but faces a deadly challenge when a rogue OCP member secretly creates a new, evil RoboCop 2."

-On this day in 1996, Loch Ness tried to make audiences believe in the aquatic creature.
+On this day in 1996 (in the U.S.), Loch Ness tried to make audiences believe in the aquatic creature.
 The feature starred Ted Danson and Joely Richardson, and here's the plot summary compliments of IMDB.com:

 "A scientist tries to prove the existence of the Loch Ness monster."